mit-cml/yrtoolkit/AI/tutorials/alexa-helloworld.md

 ## Add a Skill

 In the Designer Toolbar at the top of the screen, you will see a button labeled **“Add Skill …”**.
+If you don’t see this button, you may be on the wrong MIT App Inventor page.
+Make sure you’re using [alexa.appinventor.mit.edu](https://alexa.appinventor.mit.edu/) and not appinventor.mit.edu.

 ![Add a skill](../images/alexa-helloworld/add_skill.png){:.enlargeImage}